dss-extensions/dss-extensions/python_apis.md

 The following table shows how most (but not all) of the functions and properties are mapped.
 If the cell contains `()`, it means the field is exposed by a Python function, otherwise, it is a Python property.
 Each cell links to the relevant documentation page.

 As a complement, we added the "API extension" column.
-If a checkmark is present ("<span style="color:#009900">✓</span>"), that means the function/property is only available in the DSS Extensions implementation amd users should beware if cross-compatibility with the official EPRI version is required.
-If no checkmark is present, the COM implementation includes the function or property.
-That is, it there is no checkmark for a row, users can replace "DSS Python" with "COM implementation" as the API is the same for those cases.
+If a check mark is present ("<span style="color:#009900">✓</span>"), that means the function/property is only available in the DSS Extensions implementation amd users should beware if cross-compatibility with the official EPRI version is required.
+If no check mark is present, the COM implementation includes the function or property.
+That is, it there is no check mark for a row, users can replace "DSS Python" with "COM implementation" as the API is the same for those cases.

 We hope this table can elucidate some common doubts.